 - Let them soak for at least one hour.

 - Pat them dry, but make sure your touch is very light.

 - Use gentle touches of your fingers to reshape the caps, and be very careful not to stretch or wring out your bras.

 Remember: NEVER dry your bras in the dryer, EVER!

 Now that you know the right way of washing your bras.
-Here are some other pointers and tips that can help you take greater care while washing and drying them:
+Here are some other tips that can help you take greater care while washing and drying them:

 You don’t have to wash your bra every time you wear it!

 If you wash you bra every single time after wearing, it will stretch out more quickly.
-You should wash your bra after wearing it at least 3 times.
+You should wash your bra after wearing it at least three times.

 Winters is a better time not to wash your bras so frequently as compared to summers.

 Ladies, do not underestimate the importance of the label.
 If it says un-washable, and you end up washing your bra just because you didn’t bother to read the label, you will end up losing not just your favorite bra but also the money you invest in it.